BrianWill/japanese_vocab/writing.md

 ## How should I learn kana?

 Rather than rely upon the crutch of romaji, you're best off learning kana from the start.
 In just a few weeks, you should be able to have the kana mostly memorized through drilling (see [here](https://kana-quiz.tofugu.com/) and [here]( https://laits.utexas.edu/japanese/joshu/kana/katakana.php)).
 However, it's normal to confuse certain less-commonly used and similar looking characters with each other for a long time after, even for multiple years.
+For example, learners may take years before they can fluently read the katakana characters フ, ブ,　プ,　ラ,　ワ, and　ウ　without sometimes having to consciously remind themselves which is which.

 Once you have the kana reasonably well memorized, you should practice reading whole words, starting first with very short words and working your way up to longer ones.